Miguel Rojas Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 13th in the league.

-- The Red Sox's 4.36 team ERA ranks 18th across all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.36).

+- Houck (3-7) gets the starting nod for the Red Sox in his 15th start of the season.
+He's put together a 5.08 ERA in 72 2/3 innings pitched, with 66 strikeouts.

-- The left-hander last appeared on Tuesday against the Houston Astros, when he threw four innings, allowing six earned runs while giving up nine hits.
+- The right-hander last pitched on Wednesday against the Houston Astros, when he tossed five innings, allowing three earned runs while giving up four hits.

-- In 17 games this season, the 34-year-old has a 3.79 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.
+- The 27-year-old has a 5.08 ERA and 8.2 strikeouts per nine innings in 14 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.